 International students may enter the U.S. on a wide variety of visas.
 However, a visa may have to be changed before a student can commence academic studies at this University.
 For further information regarding regulations and study options for specific visa types, contact International Student and Scholar Services at 909/558-4955.

-International students currently attending other schools in the United States who have either an I-20 or a DS-2019 and who wish to attend Loma Linda University must do a school-to-school transfer.
+International students currently attending other schools in the United States, who have either an I-20 or a DS-2019 and who wish to attend Loma Linda University, must complete a school-to-school transfer.
 The timing of a transfer is critical in order to maintain visa status; therefore, it is important to consult with an international advisor at each school as soon as the acceptance letter is received.

-Both the F- and J-student-visa regulations require the successful completion of a full study load during each quarter of every academic year (as defined by each program).
-A minimum of 12 units per quarter is usually considered full time for an undergraduate program; 8 units per quarter is considered full time for a graduate program.
+Both the F and J student visa regulations require the successful completion of a full study load during each quarter of every academic year (as defined by each program).
+A minimum of 12 units per quarter is usually considered full time for an undergraduate program; eight units per quarter are considered full time for a graduate program.
 In any quarter in which there will be a reduced study load, prior approval is needed from an international student advisor in International Student and Scholar Services.